 You and I are a team.
 That means that you have as big a role in your healing as I do.
 Think of it this way: you want to go to the supermarket but there's been a storm and there are tree branches blocking your path.
 What do you do?
 Call the town, they remove the branches, and then you can travel to the supermarket.
 Your heath is no different.
 You have your goal, you call your friendly neighborhood acupuncturist, I help remove the obstacles in your path, but you must travel on that path to obtain your goal.
 Your health is your responsibility, and your healthcare team is here to support you.
 You got this.

 Your initial visit with me will run from 1.5-2 hours.
 That might sound crazy but it's because I do a very detailed intake.
 I want to learn your whole life story so I can better understand where you are now and how I can help you.

 Follow-up visits are usually about 1 hour.
 We'll talk about how the previous treatment went, how you're feeling today, and the get the run down of all your bodily functions.
 And when I say all, I mean ALL.
 Get used to talking about poop.
-Follow-up visits for Facial Acupuncture will generally take about an 1.5 hours as there are extra steps that are taken to treat your skin.
+Follow-up visits for Facial Acupuncture will generally take about 1.5 hours as there are extra steps taken to treat your skin.

 Come in something comfortable, bring an open mind, take a deep breath, and relax.
 I'll be with you every step of the way.